Music and Navigating High-Conflict Custody: Beethoven's Story

-Nearly 220 years later and a continent away, in the State of Minnesota, families engaged in high-conflict custody matters face similar difficulties and contentiousness as experienced by Beethoven and Johanna.
-The battle can be described as painfully slow, endless, emotionally taxing, and complicated.
-And, reaching resolution may seem impossible at times.
+Fast forward nearly 220 years later and a continent away, in the State of Minnesota, families engaged in high-conflict custody matters face similar difficulties and contentiousness as experienced by Beethoven and Johanna.
+The confrontation can be described as painfully slow, endless, emotionally taxing, and intricately complicated.
+Many families find that the adversarial system often exacerbates rather than alleviates their disputes.

 Previous